-the customer enters a card and the customer [same object] enters [same predicator] a numeric personal_code. if it [personal_code] is not valid then sm [simplemat] rejects the card [same object].
-The user can now decide to accept Attempto's interpretation, or to rephrase the input to achieve another interpretation.
-For ambiguous input Attempto always suggests one standard interpretation as default.
+the customer enters a card and the customer [same object] enters [same predicator] a personal_code that is a number.

+if the personal_code [same object] is not valid then sm [simplemat] rejects the card [same object].

+The user can now decide to accept Attempto 's interpretation, or to rephrase the input to achieve another interpretation.
+For ambiguous input Attempto always suggest one standard interpretation as default.
 It is up to the user to reformulate the input to achieve non-standard interpretations.

-In addition, the parser informs the user about spelling and parsing errors.
-If the user enters the parser processes the first sentence successfully, then finds the unknown word checks which renders the second sentence unparsable, and replies
+In addition, the parser informs the user about spelling and parsing errors, e.g. if the user had entered

+'''

 The customer enters a card.
-SimpleMat checks it.
+It is checked for validity.

+'''